open-project/kicadlibrary/README.rst

 License
 -------
-This library was made by <tobs@open-project.ch>.
+This library was made by <tobs@bytelabs.ch>.
 As long as you retain this notice you can do whatever you want with this library.
 If you find it useful, I would be happy to hear from you.

 Disclaimer
 ----------